COSC 109 Introduction to Information Management (3)

 COSC 420 Senior Project (4)

 Prerequisite: COSC 220.
-Students independently research an advanced topic in computer science of their choice and then design and implement a project based on their topic.
+Students will learn current development practices and apply them to design and implement a semester project of their choice.
 Students are expected to present (orally and in writing) the results of their work.

 DATA 310 Data Visualization (3)

-Prerequisite: COSC 110.
+Prerequisite: Second-year standing.
 Studies principles of effective visualization based on insights from many disciplines, including cartography, psychology, cognitive science, and graphic design.
 Students will learn to analyze visualizations based on these principles, and apply the principles to create effective visualizations of their own.
-(Previously taught as LAS-410.)

 DATA 440 Applied Machine Learning (3)